This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re a fan of Harry Potter, old castled and beautiful lush gardens then Alnwick is just the ticket

-Alnwick Castle was a shooting location for the Harry Potter movies and they shot many of the scenes here including the famous broomstick flying lessons.
+Alnwick Castle was a filming location for the Harry Potter movies and they filmed many of the scenes here including the famous broomstick flying lessons.
 You can even have a go and learn to fly on one yourself!

 Craster / Dunstanburgh

 The seemingly small and quiet fishing town of Craster has a LOT to offer in terms of beautiful views.

 You can head around their picture-perfect harbour area and pop into the Jolly Fisherman for some seriously tasty food and drinks.

 If you’re up for a walk, you can head along the coast, take in the sea air and visit Dunstanburgh Castle.

 I cannot put into words how breathtaking this walk was.
 I visited at sunset, so there was a gorgeous orange sky as a backdrop to this romantic ruin.